Eliot-Roxbergh/notes_pinephone/README.md

 ## Apps

-Note that nothing will be sent or receive when phone is in suspend (default after 5min).
+Note that nothing (except sms, mms?, and phone calls) will be sent or received when phone is in suspend (default after 5min).
 This greatly increases battery life however.
 To wake phone up periodically try some 'sleepwalk' script, like https://github.com/milky-sway/pinephone-scripts, and that way get any notifications.